Andrea-Augello/Binary-calculator/README.md

 ### Ubuntu 19.04

 ### Picocom and Minicom
-Minicom<sup>[7]</sup> is a terminal emulator software for Unix-like operating systems, it is commonly used when setting up a remote serial console.
+Minicom is a terminal emulator software for Unix-like operating systems, it is commonly used when setting up a remote serial console.<sup>[7]</sup>

-Picocom<sup>[10]</sup> is, in principle, very similar to minicom.
+Picocom is, in principle, very similar to minicom.
-It was designed as a simple, manual, modem configuration, testing, and debugging tool.
+It was designed as a simple, manual, modem configuration, testing, and debugging tool.<sup>[10]</sup>

 In effect, picocom is not an "emulator" per se.
 It is a simple program that opens, configures, manages a serial port (tty device) and its settings, and connects to it the terminal emulator already in use.